A Minimalist Baby Registry For Parents Who Kind Of Hate Baby Stuff

 I have a sometimes ruthless fixation on practicality.
 I like things to be efficient, well-designed and not disposable, which is a huge (sometimes impossible) challenge when it comes to the baby industry.
 And babies, in general, who grow up so fast.

+It's hard to even pretend to be a minimalist when it comes to babies, and my form of “minimalism” is 90% wishful thinking.
 I spent nine months over-researching baby gear (went deeeeeply down the rabbit hole), trying to find the very best (and therefore only) stuff we'd need for our baby—the items that aren't all hideous or plastic or wasteful or overly gendered.
-Space-saving, workhorse items were also important to us because we bought a duplex last year, not a castle.
+Space-saving, workhorse items were also important to us because we live in a duplex, not a castle.

 I'm still new at this, but I've learned a lot so far about what we actually use and what we don't.
 I started putting together some baby gear recommendations for a friend and it snowballed into this post.
 And now I've gotta hit publish before my mind's slate is wiped clean regarding the first few months of parenthood.

 P.S.
 I am using the word "registry" loosely in this post... you probably aren't going to put all of these items on a formal registry with Amazon or wherever.
-It's more of a comprehensive list of all the stuff you might want to consider for your baby, including the stuff you would likely buy on your own.
+It's more of a comprehensive list of all the stuff you might want to consider for your baby, including the stuff you would likely buy on your own. → I set up an Amazon storefront with a lot of these recommendations rounded up for easier adds to your own registry.

 P.P.P.S.
-This post was originally published in August 2018 but I try to keep it updated.
+This post was originally published in August 2018 but I try to keep it somewhat updated.
 If you catch anything linked that’s not available anymore, let me know!

 THIS IS MY ADORABLE CHILD! | photo by Eliesa Johnson